-Our new endeavors include the continuation of two conferences, Moot Court and Model Parliament, Cinema Politica film screenings, speaker panels, workshops on paper writing and editing in conjunction with the Journal of Political Studies editorial team, and the launch of a Political Science Mentorship Program designed to make the university experience less daunting and more fulfilling!
+Our new endeavours include the continuation of two conferences, Moot Court and Model Parliament as well as general events such as speaker panels, publishing opportunities with the Journal of Political Studies editorial team, and the sophomore year of our Political Science Mentorship Program designed to make the university experience less daunting and more fulfilling!

 We continue proudly publishing the Journal of Political Studies, as we have for the past 17 years in partnership with the UBC Department of Political Science.
 The JPS, one of the longest-running and most highly regarded undergraduate research journals in the country, is entirely student-run, from the editorial board to the graphic designers.
 The JPS is where we showcase the most exemplary and innovative research in the undergraduate political science community.

 Finally, we do our best to bring the political science department closer to what students really need, by presenting policy proposals at faculty meetings.

 Sound interesting?
 More information on each of these initiatives can be found on their respective pages on this website.